oosterbeek/www/_posts/2018-06-29-Fields-of-study-and-family-outcomes.markdown

 ---
 layout: paper
-title: "Field of study and family outcomes"
+title: "Field of study, partner choice and other family outcomes"
-abstract: "This paper uses administrative data from 16 cohorts of the Dutch population to study the relationship between field of study and family outcomes.
-We first document considerable variation by field of study for a range of family outcomes.
-To get to causal effects, we use admission lotteries that were conducted in the Netherlands to allocate seats for four substantially oversubscribed studies.
-We find that field of study matters for partner choice, which for women also implies an effect on partners' earnings.
-Fertility of women is not affected and evidence for men is mixed, but we find evidence for intergenerational effects on children's education.
-This means that field of study does not only affect individual labor market outcomes but also causally influences other important dimensions of a person's life."
+abstract: "There is strong assortative mating by field of study.
+To examine whether this is solely due to self selection or also reflects a causal effect of access to specific "marriage" markets, we use data from participants in admission lotteries of four oversubscribed studies in the Netherlands.
+For each of the four studies, we find that the winners of an admission lottery are significantly more likely than the lottery losers to have a partner who studied in the field of the lottery.
+This indicates that assortative mating by field of study is at least partially due to market access.
+There is no strong evidence for effects on subsequent fertility and children’s academic achievement."
 authors: "Elisabeth Artmann and Nadine Ketel and Hessel Oosterbeek and Bas van der Klaauw"
-year: "2018"
+year: "2020"
 journal: ""
 volume: ""
 number: ""